 There are over 35 different process mining solutions available in the market catering for different types of organizations and clients.
 No matter what your specific needs, it’s good to keep in mind some key areas to consider:

-- Configurability - some process mining solutions only cater for specific use-cases or require significant effort to configure or integrate with different source systems.
+- Configurability - some solutions only cater for specific use-cases or require significant effort to configure or integrate with different source systems.

-- Analytics and reporting - if you’re looking for enterprise grade process mining, you’re likely to need advanced and trustworthy analytics and reporting capabilities.
+- Analytics and reporting - if you’re looking for an enterprise-grade solution you’re likely to need advanced and trustworthy analytics and reporting capabilities.

 - End-to-end visibility (E2E) - as more work is digitalized, you need full E2E visibility of the full process journey across different tools and systems.